hampsterx/ecs-consul-reg/README.md

 - python based (If I was comfortable with Golang I would probably just contribute to registrator instead)
 - intended to be run on ec2 not within docker
-    - will create docker image at some point though
-- keeps detailed logs (to file, structured output data coming soon)
+- keeps detailed logs (json file)
 - Uses Docker Health instead of running it's own checks
     - @see [gliderlabs:issues/578](https://github.com/gliderlabs/registrator/issues/578)

-## Install on Amazon ECS-Optimized Amazon Linux AMI 2018.03.c
+## Install on Amazon ECS-Optimized Amazon Linux AMI 2

 Pip is not installed: